rcj-sim/project-planning/product_requirements.md

 scores and resetting the game if a goal is scored.

 ## User interface
+With beginner robotics teams in mind, rcj-sim should be easy to use for beginners while providing the features that advanced users need.

 There shall be a visual user interface that can be used to inspect the progress and state of the simulation.
 However, it must be possible to run the simulation without a graphical user